 - Though your dentist will do his best to match the color of your veneers with your existing teeth, an exact match is not guaranteed, and the color of the veneer cannot be changed once it is made and affixed.

 - People with preexisting dental problems may also experience issues with porcelain veneers.
-Gum disease, advanced decay, significant previous dental work, and other major dental problems may make affixing porcelain veneers extremely difficult or even impossible, so a thorough check of your teeth and gums prior to going forward with porcelain veneers is essential.
+Gum disease, advanced decay, significant previous dental work, and other major dental problems may make affixing porcelain veneers extremely difficult or even impossible, so a thorough check of your teeth and gums before moving forward with porcelain veneers is essential.

 Creating A Smile Makeover with Porcelain Veneers